rdmorganiser/rdmo-docs/docs/configuration/themes.rst

 Home page text
     https://github.com/rdmorganiser/rdmo/blob/master/rdmo/core/templates/core/home_text_en.html and https://github.com/rdmorganiser/rdmo/blob/master/rdmo/core/templates/core/home_text_de.html can be copied to ``theme/templates/core/home_text_en.html`` and ``theme/templates/core/home_text_de.html`` and be used to customize text on the home page.

+Terms of Use
+    The content displayed in the Terms of Use dialogue can be customized by putting templates to the appropriate locations.
+Two different files resembling the available languages can be used and should be located at ``theme/templates/account/terms_of_use_de.html`` and  ``theme/templates/account/terms_of_use_en.html``.

 Note that updates to the RDMO package might render your theme incompatible to the RDMO code and cause errors.
 In this case the files in ``theme`` need to be adjusted to match their RDMO counterparts in functionality.